lud/mutex/README.md

       Mutex.release(MyMutex, lock)
     end

-If you really have to lock keys in a loop, or in mutiple moment, the `Mutex.goodbye/1` function allows to simply release all the keys locked by the calling process in one call.
+If you really have to lock keys in a loop, or in mutiple moments, the `Mutex.goodbye/1` function allows to simply release all the keys locked by the calling process in one call.